Previous and other features can be found under the Features drop-down menu above. Last year's Features can also be found there in their sub-menus.

 SF: The Joy of Living is clearly a very personal album for you.
 Was it recorded to help you feel better under difficult circumstances?

 JO: It was even less conscious than that.
 I didn’t know I was making an album most of the time we were making it.
-The pretext was that I’d been with my record label for years – we’d done Saturnine, Lullabies, and Spyglass website – and I’d been working on spa music.
+The pretext was that I’d been with my record label for years – we’d done Saturnine, Lullabies, and Spyglass (and the Herringbone) – and I’d been working on spa music.
 Lush/ECC records is like a family, and everybody who works for it are my best friends, and they noticed that because Mark Constantine, who runs Lush and the label, had lost his dad, and he recognises that need in creative people to express themselves at that point in time.
-I was just at home with Rosie website, she was a baby.
+I was just at home with Rosie (Oates’s daughter), she was a baby.
 Simon Richmond, a producer and a dear friend, he didn’t have that much recording work on at the time, so it was put to us as a way to keep us both occupied.
 Just to make music for the joy of it.
 For the first year he’d come round to the house and I wouldn’t really have a plan.
 I hadn’t seen this as an album.
 Normally I’d shape an album and I’d think really strategically about the tracks and what I was trying to say.
 It felt like I was constantly not doing my homework!
-What I had been doing was just sitting at my piano and singing, just to try and connect with the person I was before I was a mum and before I lost my dad, and just to try and not feel numb .website It just happened that the songs I’d sing were deeply about my dad.
+What I had been doing was just sitting at my piano and singing, just to try and connect with the person I was before I was a mum and before I lost my dad, and just to try and not feel numb .(Oates’s father died of sepsis just after the birth of Rosie in early 2016) It just happened that the songs I’d sing were deeply about my dad.
 As time went on we thought we were going to rerecord these songs at a studio, polish them and get the band in, but Mark fell in love with the concept that everyone was allowed in my kitchen.
 It was like a diary really.

 SF: It pays off – the ambient sound of being recorded in your home rather than in a studio.
 There’s an organic feel that’s difficult to replicate in a studio.